euwbah/ENBP-notes/tested-topics.md

 Sales Order Processing (Data to put in a sales order)

 Delivery Document Structure
-- The ability to combine mutiple orders into a single delivery if the 4 listed conditions are met:
+- The ability to combine multiple orders into a single delivery if the 4 listed conditions are met:

 All orders are:
     from same cust